Mocodea/EGMU/README.md

 <img src="egmu.png" alt="drawing" width="80px"/>

-# EGMU - Easy game management and utility
+# EGMU - Easy game management utility

 EGMU let you easily save gameplay and scoreboards with the use of a REST API.
 Just register and use the API Key to save all your stuff.